threefoldfoundation/threefold_data/content/blog/zero_people_IT_is_the_future/zero_people_IT_is_the_future.md

 ### Looking at nature for inspiration

 Let's start by looking for inspiration in nature.
 Suppose we consider IT systems to be a complex system.
-Are there parallels that we can draw between systems that exist in nature (and have evolved and improved over thousands of years) and those within the IT industry.
+Are there parallels that we can draw between systems that exist in nature (and have evolved and improved over thousands of years) and those within the IT industry?

 In nature, we see two kinds of systems (societies): centralized and decentralized systems.
-Examples of centralized systems are hurds/groups of animals living together where there is a hierarchy in the way they organize themselves.
+Examples of centralized systems are herds, groups, or schools of animals living together where there is a hierarchy in the way they organize themselves.
 For decentralized systems, we can look at beehives and anthills.
 Organizing efforts and benefits are distinct and come at a different cost.

 ### Centralized systems in nature